Forms 1095 A/B/C to prove insurance coverage (required for all on return)

 Form 1040 - Check box if insured through employer

-Form 8965 - (Marketplace Purchase) To claim exemptions (one form per household)
+Form 8965 - (Marketplace Purchase) To claim exemptions (one form per household for each policy held)

 Form 8962 - (Marketplace Purchase) If you claim premium or advance premium tax credits for any person listed on your tax return.